lino-framework/book/docs/specs/appypod.rst

-The :file:`lino_xl/lib/appypod/config/Table.odt` template uses the :func:`table` function to insert a chunk of ODF XML.

 This code is produced by the :meth:`insert_table
 <lino_xl.lib.appy_pod.appy_renderer.AppyRenderer.insert_table>` method
 which dynamically creates a style for every column and respects the